An equivariant Poincar\'e duality for proper cocompact actions by matrix groups: Abstract

 \section{Abstract}

-Let $G$ be a linear Lie group acting properly and isometrically on a $G$-spin$^c$ manifold $M$ with compact quotient.
-We show that Poincar\'{e} duality holds between $G$-equivariant $K$-theory of $M$, defined using finite-dimensional $G$-vector bundles, and $G$-equivariant $K$-homology of $M$, defined through the geometric model of Baum and Douglas.
+Let $G$ be a linear Lie group acting properly on a $G$-spin$^c$ manifold $M$ with compact quotient.
+We give a short proof that Poincar\'{e} duality holds between $G$-equivariant $K$-theory of $M$, defined using finite-dimensional $G$-vector bundles, and $G$-equivariant $K$-homology of $M$, defined through the geometric model of Baum and Douglas.